matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - As an example, creating an object of a class using the new operator results in a class being tightly coupled to another class.
 - When one class knows explicitly about the design and implementation of another class, changes to one class raise the risk of breaking the other class.
-- “A. High-level modules should not depend on low-level modules.
+- A. High-level modules should not depend on low-level modules.
 Both should not depend on abstractions.

-  B. Abstractions should not depend on details.
-Details should depend on abstractions.”
+- B. Abstractions should not depend on details.
+Details should depend on abstractions.

 - Bad Example